 Starting with a free initial consultation, we will discuss your estate and address your concerns.
 We will review your estate, including your financial holdings and your real property.
 In assessing the size of your estate, we can determine which tax issues need to be addressed and whether you will need a basic or complex will.
 If you have children, we can help you set up trusts for them.
 We will also help you determine how your assets will be distributed and who may be assigned guardianships.

-We Are Available for Our Clients During Emergencies
+We Make House Calls and Are Available During Emergencies

-Our firm can meet clients at health care facilities or during an emergency.
+Our firm can meet clients at home or at health care facilities and can help quickly during an emergency.
 If you or a loved one has been seriously injured and needs to quickly draft a will, we can help.
 We can also help you assign financial powers of attorney or medical powers of attorney.
 With our office located in Baltimore County and Matthew J. Lidinsky residing in Howard County, we can easily meet with our clients in Baltimore County, Baltimore City, Harford County, Howard County, Carroll County and Anne Arundel County.

 Revision of Wills